ruanyf/user-tracking-demos/README.md

 A couple of demos of user tracking with JavaScript.

-I show some methods to send user data back into the server.
+I show some methods how to send user data back into the server.

 - [Sync AJAX](demos/sync.html)
 - [Async AJAX + sync operations](demos/loop.html)